GSA-TTS/FAC-transition-site/src/audit-resources/sf-sac/federal-awards.md

 # SF-SAC Section 1: Federal awards

 Enter the text of your Federal awards in the provided worksheet using the instructions below.
+If you have 10,000 or more individual awards, please [contact the FAC helpdesk](https://support.fac.gov/hc/en-us/requests/new) for a special worksheet.
+The helpdesk is staffed 8 a.m.-6 p.m.
+Eastern, Monday-Friday, except for Federal holidays.

 [Download {{meta.name}}]({{ config.baseUrl }}assets/workbooks/{{workbook.name}}.xlsx)